Comparing Different Pipe Materials: Pros and Cons

 • Limited suitability for outdoor applications

-• Potential environmental concerns due to chlorination process
+• Potential environmental concerns due to the chlorination process

 ABS (Acrylonitrile Butadiene Styrene) Pipes